Instagram

 Konnichiwa Y’all!!

-My name is Yohey (“Yo” – “Hey”), a freelance illustrator and a full-time faculty member in the Illustration Department at Maryland Institute College of Art.
-Baltimore is my current home:) This Korean-Japanese queer immigrant is working and striving!!
+My name is Yohey (“Yo” – “Hey”), a freelance illustrator and a faculty member in the Illustration Department at Savannah College of Art and Design–Atlanta, and formally at Maryland Institute College of Art.
+Atlanta, GA is my current home:) This Korean-Japanese queer immigrant is working and striving!!

 Represented by Richard Solomon Group